 “It’s really important for us to tackle this unwarranted variation because patients lives are being put at risk.
 If we can iron them out, then more patients will survive and have a better quality of life.”

 Whilst in the majority of cases the National Health Service provide a high level of care to individuals when they need it most.
-In some extremely unfortunate circumstances, the level of care expected is not acceptable and failings are made whereby the patient in question suffers due to these failures.
+In some extremely unfortunate circumstances, the level of care expected is not acceptable, known as medical negligence, and failings are made whereby the patient in question suffers due to these failures.

 If you feel as though you have sustained a personal injury as a result of medical negligence, Sheldon Davidson Solicitors' team of Manchester Personal Injury Lawyers will handle all aspects of your claim, ensuring you are awarded the maximum compensation available to you.